-TORQUE works with accelerators (such as NVIDIA GPUs and Intel MICs) and can collect and report metrics from them or submit workload to them.
+Torque works with accelerators (such as NVIDIA GPUs and Intel MICs) and can collect and report metrics from them or submit workload to them.
 This feature requires the use of the Moab scheduler.
-See Accelerators in the Moab Workload Manager Administrator Guide for information on configuring accelerators in TORQUE.
+See Accelerators on page 1 in the Moab Workload Manager Administrator Guide for information on configuring accelerators in Torque.